meenarania/REST-API-CLIENT/README.md

 In this task, a Java program is developed to connect to a public REST API, send an HTTP request, receive a JSON response, process that response, and display the data in a readable format.
 This helps interns gain practical exposure to networking concepts, API communication, and data handling in Java.

-Objective of Task 2

-The main objectives of Task 2 are:

-To understand the concept of RESTful APIs

-To learn how Java communicates with web servers using HTTP

-To fetch data from an external API using a GET request

-To handle and parse JSON responses

-To display the extracted data in a structured format

-To improve understanding of real-world Java applications

-This task bridges the gap between basic Java programming and real-world application development.

-Technology and Tools Used

-Programming Language: Java

-Java Version: Java 11 or above

-Networking API: HttpClient, HttpRequest, and HttpResponse

-Data Format: JSON

-Development Environment: VS Code / Command Prompt

-The HttpClient API introduced in Java 11 is used because it is modern, efficient, and avoids deprecated networking methods.
-This makes the solution future-proof and industry-relevant.

 Description of the REST API